antongolub/yarn-audit-fix/README.md

 Default fix strategy [has been changed](https://github.com/antongolub/yarn-audit-fix/releases/tag/v6.0.0) to direct lockfile patching with `yarn audit --json` data.
 The previous _legacy_ `convert` flow was opt-in via `--flow=convert` until v11, where it was removed entirely.

 ### ^4.0.0
-`--npm-v7` flag is redundant.
-From v4.0.0 package's own version of **npm** is used by default.
-But you're still able to invoke system default with `--npm-path=system` or define any custom `--npm-path=/another/npm/bin`.
+The `--npm-v7` flag is redundant.
+From v4.0.0 the package's own **npm** is used by default.
+You can still pick the system default with `--npm-path=system`, or a custom one with `--npm-path=/another/npm/bin`.

 ## Troubleshooting
 ### yarn-audit-fix version x.x.x is out of date